-2.1 Board is invited to note on the content of this report, including the proposed Outcome Agreement 22-23 and associated Programme of Action, and note its interim position pending final guidance from SFC.
+- 2.1 Committee is invited to note on the content of this report, including the proposed Outcome Agreement 22-23 and associated Programme of Action, and note its interim position pending further development. - 2.2 Committee is invited to note that the work on Key Performance Indicators is on-going at this stage and subject to further development.